-The implementation of 17 underconstruction barriers (with a storage capacity of approximately 2.9 million m3 and an irrigated area of 863 hectares) was suspended due to lack of funding.
+The implementation is ongoing in 17 barriers with a storage capacity of approximately 2.9 million m and an irrigated area of 863 hectares (these barriers could not be completed due to the country's current conditions).
 34,161 farmers are expected to benefit from these barriers.
-Of those, three barriers are planned for drinking water with a total storage capacity of 260,000 m3.
-There are six approved projects requiring funding to begin implementation (worth over \$2.1 million), with a total storage capacity exceeding 575,000 m3, expected to serve a total area of 289 hectares, benefiting around 11,856 people.
+Of those, three barriers are planned for drinking water with a total storage capacity of 260 thousand m.
+There are six approved projects requiring funding to begin implementation (worth over \$2.1 million), with a total storage capacity exceeding 575 thousand m, expected to serve a total area of 289 hectares, benefiting around 11,856 people.